-- Co-payments and deductibles
+- · Copayments and deductibles

-- Payments for prescription drugs
+- · Payments for prescription drugs

+- · Over-the-counter medications

+- Menstrual products

-- Contact lenses and eyeglasses
+- · Contact lenses and eyeglasses

 - Durable medical equipment like crutches and wheelchairs

 - Transportation for medical care

 Expenses reimbursed under the Health FSA can't be deducted on your tax return.
 And you can't use the Health FSA to be reimbursed for expenses that are eligible for reimbursement through another plan or program.